Click ESCAPE to quickly leave this site at any time. Learn more

 - Reviewing Domestic Violence Deaths by Neil Websdale

-National Domestic Violence Fatality Review Initiative
+Georgia Coalition Against Domestic Violence Fatality Review

-This project was supported by Grant No. 2007-WE-AX-0055 awarded by the Office on Violence Against Women, U.S. Department of Justice.
+This project was supported by Grant No. 2014-WE-AX-0012 awarded by the Office on Violence Against Women, U.S. Department of Justice.
 The opinions, findings, conclusions, and recommendations expressed in this publication/program/exhibition are those of the author(s) and do not necessarily reflect the views of the Department of Justice, Office on Violence Against Women or the Florida Department of Children and Families.